 Jamaica, land of wood and water, is well known for reggae music, beach life and most of all stunning waterfalls.
 It is probably impossible to explore all the falls and hard to make a choice at the same time.
-To give you a hand we’ve selected 6 awesome waterfalls from well-known tourist attractions to secret hidden gems surrounded by lush trees and colored flowers.
-So this will help to pick your choice and relax at the magnificent waterfalls in Jamaica, you just need to remember to bring your swimsuit and water shoes.
+To give you a hand we’ve selected 7 awesome waterfalls; from well-known tourist attractions to secret hidden gems, surrounded by lush trees and colored flowers.
+So, this will help to pick your choice and relax at the magnificent waterfalls in Jamaica, you just need to remember to bring your swimsuit and water shoes.

 1 Dunn’s River Falls

 Starting point is just above at sea level or all the way down at the white sand beach.
-As you walk down you’ll pass several arts & craft shops, bars & restaurants and playgrounds for children.
+You’ll pass several arts & craft shops, bars & restaurants and playgrounds for children, as you walk down.

 The biggest en best known waterfalls in Ocho Rios is easy to combine with a tour to ‘Nine Mile Bob Marley Mausoleum’.